Asset Manager

 Key Concepts & Terminology

-Project A unique teardown activity created by a Project Owner to solicit bids on one or more assets.
+Project A managed teardown initiative created by a Project Owner to solicit and award bids on one or more asset categories across one or more bidding phases.